youjinbu/react-native-template/README.md

 A react native template with these changes:

-- use typescript
+- typescript
-- use prettier with @youjinbu/prettier
+- prettier (with @youjinbu/prettier)
-- use eslint with @youjinbu/eslint-config
+- eslint (with @youjinbu/eslint-config)
+- babel-plugin-module-resolver (baseUrl in ts)
+- react-navigation
 - rm useless ios targets and tests
 - rm BUCK files